metisjs/metis-ui/src/components/avatar/index.en-US.md

 ---
 title: Avatar
+description: Used to represent users or things, supporting the display of images, icons, or characters.
 group:
   title: Data Display
   order: 4
 ---

-Used to represent users or things, supporting the display of images, icons, or characters.

 ## Examples